2023 Murcian regional election

-The 2023 Murcian regional election was held on Sunday, 28 May 2023, to elect the 11th Regional Assembly of the autonomous community of the Region of Murcia.
+A regional election was held in the Region of Murcia on 28 May 2023 to elect the 11th Regional Assembly of the autonomous community.
 All 45 seats in the Regional Assembly were up for election.
-It was held concurrently with regional elections in eleven other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in eleven other autonomous communities and local elections all across Spain.

 Overview

 Electoral system

 The Regional Assembly of Murcia was the devolved, unicameral legislature of the autonomous community of Murcia, having legislative power in regional matters as defined by the Spanish Constitution and the Murcian Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.
 Voting for the Regional Assembly was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in the Region of Murcia and in full enjoyment of their political rights.
 Amendments to the electoral law in 2022 abolished the "begged" or expat vote system (Voto rogado), under which Spaniards abroad were required to apply for voting before being permitted to vote.
 The expat vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it had been in force.

 The 45 members of the Regional Assembly of Murcia were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which included blank ballots—being applied regionally.